EnterpriseDB/tpa/docs/src/index.md

 cluster.
 An **architecture** is a recommended layout of servers and software to set up Postgres for a specific purpose.
-Examples include "M1" (Postgres with a primary and streaming replicas) and "BDR-Always-ON" (Postgres with BDR in an HA configuration).
+Examples include "M1" (Postgres with a primary and streaming replicas) and "PGD-Always-ON" (EDB Postgres Distributed 5 in an Always On configuration).
 A **platform** is a means to host the servers to deploy any architecture, e.g., AWS, Docker, or bare-metal servers.

 ### Provisioning